arkagme/mobile-app-js/README.md

 # Shopping Cart App
-A WEB App to track and help manage the regular shopping list items
+A WEB App to track and manage to do
 Get it here : https://arka-add-to-cart.netlify.app/